tanxye/superbev/README.md

 ## The Concept & Creation Story

-As a Singaporean student in the CIP 2026 course, I wanted to build a graphics-based game that uniquely represents home.
+As a Singaporean student given a chance to be enrolled in the Stanford CIP 2026 course, I wanted to build a graphics-based game that uniquely represents home.

 ### The Inspiration